RonHouben/webAR-boilerplate/README.md

-# accenture-ar - Work In Progress
+# webAR-boilerplate - Work In Progress
 This project is still very much in draft phase and heavily in progress.\
 The purpose of the project is to create a boilerplate project for creating webAR applications.